Skip to contents

 Bootstrapping simulates species from the process equation.
 The simulated species are named y1 … yn. in future versions I will update the bootstrapping function to have the option of maintaining the species names from the input matrix.
 But for now, we rename them:

-# take the calculated coefficient table from the bootstrap output
+# Extract and reshape the summarised coefficient table from the bootstrap output

 plot_boot <- story_100_bootstraps |>